wieldo/meteor-autoformly/README.md

 See examples above.

 - creating formly fields with validators using collection or schema (autoFormly.collection(), autoFormly.schema())
-- handling validation errors (autoFormly.error() sets validation on form fields)
+- handling validation errors (autoFormly.errors() sets validation on form fields)

 Take a look at this docs: